Resolution and Robustness Bounds for Reconstructive Spectrometers

+Details of the derivation are given in the Supplemental Materials, Sec.~S3 \cite{SM}.
+Hence, we find

-The $M/(M-N)$ factor arises from the Marchenko--Pastur distribution governing the spectrum of Wishart matrices; when $M \to N$, it diverges due to ill-conditioning \footnote{Strictly speaking, the scattering matrices in the Mahaux--Weidenmüller model are not Wishart, but they approximately satisfy Wishart statistics in the chaotic regime with strong mode overlap.} \cite{tulino2004random}.
-The normalized correlation length $a$, defined in Eq.~\eqref{eq:toeplitz_lorentz}, enters via $J(a)$.
-This function is monotonically-increasing, and in the limit of uncorrelated channels ($a < 1$) it has a minimum $J(0) \rightarrow \pi$, whereas for $a \gtrsim 1$ it has the asymptotic form $J(a) \approx e^{\pi a}/(4a^2)$ \cite{SM}.
+The $M/(M-N)$ factor arises from the Marchenko--Pastur distribution governing the spectrum of Wishart matrices \cite{tulino2004random}\footnote{Strictly speaking, the scattering matrices in the Mahaux--Weidenmüller model are not Wishart, but they approximately satisfy Wishart statistics in the chaotic regime with strong mode overlap.}.
+(When $M \to N$, the ensemble average diverges due to ill-conditioning, but the noise MSE $\sigma_\epsilon^{2}\operatorname{Tr}[\mathbf{G}^{+}]$ remains finite; see Supplemental Materials, Fig.~S1(b) \cite{SM}.)
+The normalized correlation length $a$ enters via $J(a)$, which is monotonically increasing.
+For uncorrelated channels ($a < 1$), this has a minimum $J(0) \rightarrow 1$; for $a \gtrsim 1$, its asymptote is $J(a) \approx e^{\pi a}/(4\pi a^2)$; see Supplemental Materials, Sec.~S5 \cite{SM}.

-We can translate the result into an effective spectral resolution $\Delta \omega_{\min}$, defined as the minimum frequency spacing to keep the reconstruction MSE below a threshold $\delta_{\text{th}}^2$.
-In the aforementioned correlated-channel regime ($a \gtrsim 1$), we straightforwardly obtain
+We can translate the result into an effective spectral resolution $\Delta \omega_{\min}$, defined as the minimum frequency spacing to keep the reconstruction MSE below a threshold $\delta_{\text{th}}^2$, analogous to the Rayleigh criterion in classical optics.
+For instance, when two spectral lines are separated by less than $\Delta \omega_{\min}$, they cannot be reliably distinguished; see Supplemental Materials, Sec.~S6 \cite{SM}.
+In the correlated-channel regime ($a \gtrsim 1$), we find